mendix/docs/content/refguide/ibm/ibm-watson-connector.md

     and associations

-* Translation_TargetLanguage – the language you have translated to
+* *Translation_TargetLanguage* – the language you have translated to
-* Translation_SourceLanguage – the language you have translated from
+* *Translation_SourceLanguage* – the language you have translated from

 ## 7 Visual Recognition{#VisualRecognition}

+The [IBM Watson Visual Recognition service](https://console.bluemix.net/docs/services/visual-recognition/index.html) uses deep learning algorithms to analyze images for scenes, objects, faces, and other content.
+The response includes keywords that provide information about the content.

+The IBM Watson Connector Suite consists of five actions to classify images:

+* Classify Image
+* Create Classifier
+* Delete Classifier
+* Detect Faces
+* Get Classifiers

 ### 7.1 Visual Recognition – Classify Image

-This action passes an image to the [IBM Watson Visual Recognition service](https://console.bluemix.net/docs/services/visual-recognition/index.html) which uses either its default classifiers or custom classifiers to analyze the image and identify the contents.
+This action passes an image to the Visual Recognition service which uses either its default classifiers or custom classifiers to analyze the image and identify the contents.

 ![](attachments/ibm-watson-connector/visualrecognition-classifyimage.png)

-More information on the APIs for the IBM Watson Visual Recognition service is available here: [IBM Watson Visual Recognition service – API Reference](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/).
+More information on the APIs for the IBM Watson Visual Recognition service is available here: [IBM Cloud API Docs / Visual Recognition](https://cloud.ibm.com/apidocs/visual-recognition).

 #### 7.1.1 Apikey